Besni Fok: Demography

 While it was a separate settlement, according to the official censuses, Besni Fok had a population of 946 in 1961 and 977 in 1971.
 Estimated population in 2015 was around 1,000.

 Characteristics

 Despite being a small and stagnant neighborhood, Besni Fok is quite known in the rest of Belgrade.
 Some of it comes from a notoriously bad communal infrastructure it has, but also because of its unusual name and popularity it gained as a fishing resort.

 Since 1967, Besni Fok is a location of the traditional Prvomajski uranak or "Labour Day early outing", celebration of May 1, Labour Day.
 It is traditionally celebrated with the large camp bonfire and a series of sport activities, including sack race, futsal, tug of war, handball and soccer matches, etc. The settlement has its own football team, “FK Pionir”.
-Eccentric footballer Saša Ćurčić, who played for Aston Villa, Crystal Palace F.C. and Yugoslav national football team, grew up in Besni Fok.
+Eccentric footballer Saša Ćurčić, who played for Aston Villa, Crystal Palace F.C. and Yugoslavia national team, grew up in Besni Fok.